National Residue Survey 2019–20 Grains

-If you have difficulty accessing these files, visit
+If you have difficulty accessing these files, visit web accessibility for assistance.

-- In 2017–18, the overall compliance rate against Australian standards was 99.2 per cent.
+- In 2019–2020, the overall compliance with Australian standards was 99.2 percent.

-The National Residue Survey (NRS) is an operational unit within the Australian Government Department of Agriculture and Water Resources, and since 1992 has been funded by industries through levies or contracted by direct funding.
+The National Residue Survey (NRS) operates within the Australian Government Department of Agriculture, Water and the Environment and since 1992 has been funded by industries through levies and direct contracts.

 The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural practice in support of chemical control-of-use legislation and guidelines.

-NRS residue monitoring programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues in Australian food products.
+NRS programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues and contaminants in Australian food products.
 The programs help to facilitate and encourage ongoing access to domestic and export markets.
 NRS supports Australia’s primary producers and food processors who provide quality animal, grain and horticulture products which meet both Australian and relevant international standards.

 Grains program overview

+Since 1993, the NRS grains program has been funded by the NRS component of the statutory levy on grains.
 The program involves the sampling and testing of Australian export and domestic traded grains for a range of pesticides and environmental contaminants.
 Representative samples are collected at export out-turn and domestic receival.

-The program covers cereal grains (barley, maize, oat, sorghum, triticale, wheat, wheat durum), pulses (chickpea, cowpea, faba bean, field pea, lentil, lupin, mung bean, navy bean, pigeon pea, vetch), and oilseeds (canola, linseed, safflower, soybean, sunflower).
+The program covers cereal grains (barley, maize, oat, sorghum, triticale, wheat, wheat durum), pulses (chickpea, cowpea, faba bean, field pea, lentil, lupin, mung bean, navy bean, pigeon pea, soybean and vetch), and oilseeds (canola, linseed, safflower, sunflower).
 The milled fractions of wheat, wheat durum, soybean and maize are included in the milled grains program.

 On average, approximately 6000 grain samples are collected per annum at bulk export terminals, container export packers, oilseed crushers, feed mills, flour mills, feedlots and food processors.
-A breakdown of samples collected per crop group and sample program in 2017–18 is provided in Table 1.
+The number of samples collected is influenced by Australian production levels and export markets.
+A breakdown of samples collected per crop group and sample program in 2019–20 is provided in Table 1.

-Analytical screens are developed in consultation with the industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.
+Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-|Years||Bulk export program||Container export program||Domestic program|
+|Years||Bulk export program||Container export program||Domestic trade program|

-|Compliance rates (%)||Samples collected||Compliance rates (%)||Samples collected||Compliance rates (%)|
+|Samples collected||Compliance rates (%)||Samples collected||Compliance rates (%)||Samples collected||Compliance rates (%)|

 Laboratory selection and performance